AdaCore/training_material/courses/codepeer/010_codepeer.rst

 + GNAT warnings can be generated by :toolname:`CodePeer`

-  :command:`--gnat-warnings= xxx` *(uses -gnatwxxx)*
+  :code:`--gnat-warnings=xxx` *(uses -gnatwxxx)*

-+ Messages are stored in the database, displayed and filtered as any other message
++ Messages are stored in the database

+    - Displayed and filtered as any other message

-+ Manual justification can be stored in the database
++ Manual justification

+    - Can be stored in the database
-+ Manual justification in the source is achieved via pragma Warnings instead of :ada:`pragma Annotate`
+    - Done via :ada:`pragma Warnings` instead of :ada:`pragma Annotate`

 ------------------------
 GNATcheck messages